Teneo NLU Ontology and Semantic Network

-Read more about the machine learned NERs in the Named Entity Recognizer section or see the language specific information on the hand-crafted Entities.
+Read more about the machine learned NERs in the Named Entity Recognizer section or see the language specific information of the pre-built Entities.

 In the NLU Ontology and Semantic Networks, some of the Language Objects and Entities have NLU Variables; this is a variable which can hold a specific value.